-You will need to apply for planning permission if you wish to erect or add to a fence, wall or gate and:
+You will need to apply for planning permission if you wish to erect or add to a fence, wall or gate:

-- it would be over 1 metre high and next to a highway used by vehicles (or the footpath of such a highway); or over 2 metres high elsewhere; or
+- if it would be over one metre high and next to a highway used by vehicles (or the footpath of such a highway); or over two metres high elsewhere; or

-- your right to put up or alter fences, walls and gates is removed by an article 4 direction or a planning condition; or
+- your right to put up or alter fences, walls and gates is removed by an article four direction or a planning condition; or

-- your house is a listed building or in the curtilage of a listed building.
+- your house is a listed building or in the curtilage of a listed building or

 In a conservation area, you might need permission take down a fence, wall or gate.
 Find out more about conservation areas and when permission may be required.